mrdanbrooks/mrdanbrooks.github.io/drafts/2014-12-16-eagle-export-script.md

 summary: A script for exporting PCBs for etching using Eagle CAD
 ---

-The following commands can be entered into eagle cad to produce two black and white images, suitable for use in etching PCBs.
+The following commands can be entered into eagle cad to produce images suitable for use in etching PCBs.

 ```
 DISPLAY ALL